-Nexo can do whatever they want with your digital assets and there’s no guarantee that you will see them again as it’s clearly specified in Nexo’s terms and conditions.
+Nexo can do whatever they want with your digital assets; there’s no guarantee that you will see them again, as it’s clearly specified in Nexo’s terms and conditions.

-In fact, many of the Nexo users are constantly facing withdrawal issues which increases the risk of investing in a Ponzi scheme.
+Many Nexo users are constantly facing withdrawal issues, increasing the risk of investing in a Ponzi scheme.

-Before you even consider depositing your digital assets on Nexo, you should seriously think about the risk when doing so.
-If you expect your cryptocurrency to go up over time by let’s say 100% within the next 12 months, do you really need to risk all of it for a lousy 8% per year?
+Before depositing your digital assets on Nexo, you should consider the risk.
+If you expect your cryptocurrency to go up over time by 100% within the next 12 months, do you need to risk all of it for a lousy 8% per year?

 We suggest taking full responsibility for your money and storing it in a safe hardware wallet where you own the private keys.